stevenknox/GenericApi/README.md

 I have included a full working sample MVC project along with the source code showing all of the configuration in place.

+**What about ViewModels, InputModels and DTO's?**

+GenericApi can support different models for Input and Views by adding the GenericApi.ModelExtensions package from NuGet to a project that already has GenericApi

+    Install-Package GenericApi.ModelExtensions

+The extension currently had a dependency on AutoMapper and you must create your mapping profiles to allow the underlying mappings to function.

+The extension package gives you extra options when configuring your Startup.cs class

+      services.
+               AddMvc().
+                 AddGenericControllers(new OptionsBuilder
+                 {
+                     db = typeof(StoreDbContext),
+                     DbContextAssemblyName = nameof(StoreWebApi),
+                     EntityAssemblyName = nameof(StoreWebApi),
+                     UseInputModels = true,
+                     UseViewModels = true,
+                 });

+When this configuration is in place, GenericApi will scan your the assembly containing your entities for matching ViewModel and InputModel classes and if found will register those for use.
+For example a Product class with an Input and ViewModel would have 3 classes:

+ - Product.cs
+ - ProductViewModel.cs
+ - ProductInputModel.cs

+We would also have our corresponding AutoMapper Profile class with the following:

+     CreateMap<Product, ProductViewModel>();
+     CreateMap<ProductInputModel, Product>();

+You dont have to have both the ViewModel and InputModel in place.
+If for example you have an Order entity that accepts an InputModel but returns the full entity rather than an Order ViewModel, you would have 2 classes:

+ - Order.cs
+ - OrderInputModel.cs

+You can also use the same class for both Input and View Models by using the DTO format.
+Under Startup.cs use:

+     services.
+               AddMvc().
+                 AddGenericControllers(new OptionsBuilder
+                 {
+                     db = typeof(StoreDbContext),
+                     DbContextAssemblyName = nameof(StoreWebApi),
+                     EntityAssemblyName = nameof(StoreWebApi),
+                     UseDTOs = true
+                 });

+And you can create one additional class ProductDTO.cs that will be used for both Input and View Models.

+EFCore does not support Lazy Loading yet so to allow you to return data from related entities you can use the *MapToEntity* decorator on your ViewModel.
+For example a Product entity with a related ProductType entity:

+     public class Product: GenericEntity
+    {
+        public int Id { get; set; }
+        public string Name { get; set; }
+        public int Cost { get; set; }

+        public int ProductTypeId { get; set; }
+        public ProductType ProductType { get; set; }
+    }

+To return the Product Type with your Product data you can update your ViewModel to look like:

+     public class ProductViewModel
+    {
+        public int Id { get; set; }
+        public string Name { get; set; }
+        public int Cost { get; set; }

+        [MapToEntity(typeof(ProductType))]
+        public string ProductTypeName { get; set; }
+    }

+The above using strong typing to specify the related entity, however we can also pass in a string to access the related entity, or of we want to chain related entities.
+An example Order class could be:

+    public class Order : GenericEntity
+    {
+        public int Id { get; set; }
+        public int Quantity { get; set; }
+        public int Total { get; set; }

+        public int ProductId { get; set; }
+        public Product Product { get; set; }
+    }

+With an AutoMapper profile containing:

+      CreateMap<Order, OrderViewModel>();
+      CreateMap<OrderInputModel, Order>();

+If we wanted the OrderViewModel to include both the Product and the Product Type we could update our ViewModel to :

+    public class OrderViewModel
+    {
+        public int Id { get; set; }
+        [MapToEntity("Product")]
+        public string ProductName { get; set; }
+        [MapToEntity("Product.ProductType")]
+        public string ProductTypeName { get; set; }
+        public int Quantity { get; set; }
+    }

+I have included a working example with DTOs along with the source.

+Please feel free to dig into the code and open a pull request with improvements, bug fixes and new features!